Tax Obligations of the Self-Employed

 Am I a Self-Employed Person

-If your income is derived from the buying and selling of goods, or from providing professional or personal services, you are considered as carrying on a trade, business or profession and a self-employed person.
+Without any relationship of master and servant, if your income is derived from the buying and selling of goods, or from providing professional or personal services, you are considered as carrying on a trade, business or profession and a self-employed person.

 A self-employed person may be a sole proprietor or a partner of a partnership business.